Project Roadmap – What Are the Actual Benefits of the New Online Tool?

 From Azure Boards, you can take over Epics, Features, Requirements etc. depending on the template used.

-How to Create a New Project Roadmap
+How to Create a New MS Project Roadmap

-Project Roadmap 2
+Creating a Project Roadmap

 Next, you have to:

-• add projects as rows and following this
+• Add projects as rows and following this

-• select the project details, i.e. the bars.
+• Select the project details, i.e. the bars

-Figure 3: Adding a project from Project Online or Azure Boards
+Adding a project from Project Online or Azure Boards

 In the next step, you select the elements you would like to present as bars.
 However, a list of tasks or Epics will only appear after you have entered three letters.

-Figure 4: All the data a bar contains at present
+All the data a bar contains at present

 • Name